 Here at CallTrackingMetrics, innovation is – and has always been – a core part of our overall company philosophy.
 As the months go on, our call tracking software gets more and more advanced.
 And as we expand the feature set of product, there are inevitably more and more questions to answer.

-This is the reason for our new Ask an Expert series, a weekly endeavor in which we consult with different members of the CallTrackingMetrics team to get answers to various questions — questions both easy to answer and those higher on the difficulty scale.
+This is the reason for our Ask an Expert series, an endeavor in which we consult with different members of the CallTrackingMetrics team to get answers to various questions — questions both easy to answer and those higher on the difficulty scale.

 One topic that we get a fair amount of questions about on a consistent basis is porting numbers — bringing already-in-use phone numbers into the CallTrackingMetrics system.

-Kevin Knapp is one of the foremost porting experts on our team, so it was an easy call to look in his direction this week.
+Kevin Knapp is one of the foremost porting experts, so it was an easy call to look in his direction this week.
 I recently sat down with Kevin and ran through a series of porting questions that cover the topic from top to bottom.